6. pyxc: JIT and Optimization

 When you type foo(2), Pyxc wraps it in a zero-argument function called __anon_expr, compiles it, runs it, and then frees it — anonymous expressions shouldn't accumulate in the JIT forever.
 The JIT frees native code at the module level via ResourceTracker::remove(), so __anon_expr needs its own module or removing it would take foo with it.

-This is why InitializeModuleAndManagers() is called both at startup and after every module transfer:
+InitializeModuleAndManagers() is consequently called both at startup and after every module transfer i.e. each time we hand over a module to the JIT:

 // Hand the module to the JIT.